 PPSC's president acknowledges and certifies the Biennial Report by signed statement.
-Both the president's signed statement and a final copy of the 2022 report are kept on file at PPSC in the Director of Student Life's office.
+Both the president's signed statement and a final copy of the 2024 report are kept on file at PPSC in the Recreation and Wellness Coordinator's office.
 This report is maintained in the event the College is audited by the Higher Education Center for Alcohol and Other Drug Prevention, a designee of the U.S. Department of Education.
 As of the date of this writing, IHEs are not required to submit the certification or report to the U.S. Department of Education.